 Description: Dogs understand all the equipment but are still working on the weave poles (Weave Pole Chute closed, with guides) and Contacts still need targeting.
 Rear crosses are introduced and sequences of 5-10 obstacles are preformed.

 Prerequisite: Beginning Agility 3, competing at the Novice level in any venue or approval by instructor

 Description: This class is designed for the dogs and handlers who have a solid understanding of all the obstacles, including contacts and weave poles and a basic understanding of the front and rear cross.

-Prerequisite: Novice Handling, competing at the Advanced level in any venue or approval by instructor
+Prerequisite: Novice Agility, competing at the Advanced level in any venue or approval by instructor

 Description: This class will focus on Advanced level handling skills.
 Courses and drills will be taught to facility advanced level handling.
 Students coming into the Happy Dog program who are competing at the Masters/Excellent level may be in this class to learn the Happy Dog Agility methods of handling.